ccpgames/focusgrouplogs-frontend/README.md

 ## The future

-Need to come up with a better view for the main page.
-Would like to have each month grouped together with a [+]/[-] button to expand/collaspe the month.
-Currently it's not too bad, but eventually it's going to be a really long page.

 Need to come up with a better way to show all logs from a group.
 Probably do some fancy infinite loading page, make a JSON response for the group/date routes.